Understanding Veneers vs Lumineers

 The purpose of this post is to layout the differences between veneers, Lumineers, and Press-On Veneers.

 The main difference between veneers and Lumineers is the thickness.
 Typically, traditional veneers are thicker and require some enamel removal, while Lumineers are thinner and do not.
-Press-On Veneers are somewhat of a hybrid of the two.
+Press-On Veneers are thin, like Lumineers, but are full arches and are much more affordable than the others.

 Traditional veneers are small tooth-shaped structures that attach to the front of individual teeth for cosmetic purposes.
 The process of attaching traditional veneers starts with a dentist removing about .5 mm of the tooth's enamel.
 The patient will then have a set of temporary veneers for several weeks while a lab creates the final set.